brinkmsw/brinkmsw.github.io/README.md

 # ElCoolio.github.io
 #HTML and CSS Projects

-This is a few of the sample websiteds that I have made using HTML and CSS.
+This is a few of the sample websites that I have made using HTML and CSS.
 More to come!

 ## Projects